 Authentic, simple and delicious.
 Destination Taste is our way of welcoming you upon your arrival with an invitation to savor a "bite" of our local cuisine.
 This small treat provides the perfect tasty introduction to the unique cuisine, famous dishes and culinary delights in our destination.

 Charleston Tea Plantation, a living piece of American History originating from nearby Wadmalaw Island, is home to the only tea grown and packaged in America.
-Our signature Sweet Tea is sweetened using honey raised in hives in Wagram, N.C., an apiary owned and operated by the family of Coastal Provisions Sous Chef, Jake Stone.
+Our signature Sweet Tea is sweetened using honey raised in hives in Wagram, NC.
 Wagram Apiary has 247 hives that produce approximately 300 gallons of honey annually without any chemicals or pesticides throughout the process.
 Interestingly enough, honey is the only product produced by nature that requires no further processing and it’s said that two out of every three things we as humans do are directly influenced by honey bee pollination.
 A staple tradition we admire here on the Charleston coast is porch-sittin' - perfected with a glass of good ole Sweet Tea and a hammock or rocking chair.

 French settlers first brought Pecan Pralines to Louisiana, where both sugar cane and pecan trees were plentiful.
 During the 19th century, New Orleans chefs substituted pecans for almonds, added cream (a quintessential Southern enhancement) to thicken the confection, and thus created what became known throughout the American South as the praline.
 With New Orleans being a port city, pralines quickly made their way to Charleston where pecan trees – the only major nut tree native to the U.S. – grow abundantly.
 Charleston chefs continue to put their twists on this sweet southern tradition, which has been staple in candy shops for decades.